 Prepared by the Knox County GIS Department.
-This map is not a logal survey and cannot be used to establish any type of logal boundary.
-It is few reference purposes only and is provided as accounted by the Knox County GIS Department.
-A nox County shall not be responsible or suffer any liability for any decisions or interpretations of any kind made by any party using this map or attribute data.
+This map is not alogal strives and cannot be inted to establish any type of logal boundary.
+It is for reference purposes only and it provided as a couriesy by the Knox County GIS Department.
+Knox County shall not be responsible or suffer any liabilities for any decisions or interpretations of any kind made by any party using this map or attribute data.